Clean Water and Air

 The well-being of our residents depends on the cleanliness and ongoing protection of our water.
 The county is fortunate to have approximately 1,300 miles of streams, three reservoirs and about 124 miles of riverfront along the Appomattox and James Rivers.
 Take a look at all the ways Chesterfield preserves, protects and restores the integrity of our water sources.

 Resource Protection Areas (RPAs) are corridors of environmentally sensitive land near important waterways.
 To learn more about RPAs and our county’s efforts to protect and restore them, read the Chesterfield County Resource Protection Area Restoration Guide (PDF) or, for quick reference, the Resource Protection Area Brochure (PDF).

 Constructed in 1965, the Swift Creek Reservoir is one of the county’s three water sources.
 Learn more about Swift Creek Reservoir and Watershed.

 In response to requests from citizens or other county departments, our Environmental Engineering team maintains drainage facilities throughout the county.
 Learn more about these Drainage Maintenance Operations.

 Chesterfield County is required by the state of Virginia to limit pollutants in stormwater before it flows into waterways that lead to the Chesapeake Bay.
-Click here to learn more about Environmental Engineering’s efforts, or read the 2018 Stormwater Management Report.
+To learn more about Environmental Engineering’s efforts.
 But you can also help reduce stormwater pollutants—let Environmental Engineering teach you how to make a difference.

 Our Environmental Engineering department does so much more to protect our water.
 Watch a video on the department to learn about their: